 5.8 Upon enrolment, successful candidates must submit to the SNS the receipt of payment of the “tassa regionale” (DSU Regional right-to-study fee).
 The SNS will refund the fee, if due and paid.

 5.9 Successful non-EU candidates are obliged to observe the Italian and European Union rules on immigration and to regularise their status in Italy; for this purpose, they can contact the SNS relevant office that will provide in due course all the needed information.

-5.10 Successful candidates must show up at the SNS by the date indicated in the notification of the nomination for the start of the course.
-Any unmotivated absence not approved beforehand by the SNS will result in the forfeiture of their position.
+5.10 Successful candidates must be present at the SNS by the date indicated in the notification of the nomination for the start of the course.
+Otherwise, in the absence of a request made beforehand and without a reason considered as valid by the SNS, they will forfeit their place.

-5.11 In case of renouncement or forfeiture by a successful candidate, the SNS has the right to proceed with a new assignation of the position available within thirty days from the start of the course, following the order of the final ranking list of suitable candidates (for both the general positions and the positions with a specific research topic).
+5.11 In the case of renouncement or forfeiture of a successful candidate, the SNS has the right to proceed to a new assignation of the place available within thirty days from the start of the course, following the order of the final ranking list of suitable candidates (both of the general positions and the places with a specific research topic).

 6.3 As an alternative to the scholarship mentioned under the previous section, successful candidates for those positions with a specific research topic and site could be invited to sign a research contract involving a research grant or a collaboration, according to the detailed information found on our website http://phd.sns.it/en/scholarships-with-a-specific-research-topic-and-site/

 6.4 Successful candidates can apply to use their lodging allowance at the SNS residences, subject to availability.

 6.5 PhD students can also carry out off-site study and research activities; formally authorised activities will be assigned additional funds.